Making utility bills more affordable

 Overview

-Bill 19, the Utilities Affordability Statutes Amendment Act, 2024, would help make utility costs more affordable and predictable across the province by ending the use of variable rates when setting local access fees for electricity and natural gas service distribution.
+The Utilities Affordability Statutes Amendment Act, 2024, (formerly Bill 19) will help make utility costs more affordable and predictable across the province by ending the use of variable rates when setting local access fees for electricity and natural gas service distribution.

-If passed, Bill 19 will prohibit the use of variable market rates when setting local access fees, creating a standard framework across the province for how they are calculated by municipalities and regional service commissions.
-The changes would also allow the Alberta Utilities Commission to provide oversight over all municipalities on how fees are calculated and applied.
+The act prohibits the use of variable market rates when setting local access fees, creating a standard framework across the province for how they are calculated by municipalities and regional service commissions.
+The changes also allow the Alberta Utilities Commission to provide oversight over all municipalities on how fees are calculated and applied.

-Proposed legislation would also replace the term “Regulated Rate Option” with “Rate of Last Resort”.
+The legislation also replaces the term “Regulated Rate Option” with “Rate of Last Resort”.
 By changing the name to the Rate of Last Resort, consumers will be able to better understand the rate they are paying and encourage them to find the best option for them.

 Key changes

-If passed, Bill 19, the Utilities Affordability Statutes Amendment Act, 2024, will amend sections 45, 75, and 360 of the Municipal Government Act to clarify:
+The Utilities Affordability Statutes Amendment Act, 2024, amends sections 45, 75, and 360 of the Municipal Government Act to clarify:

 • how the fees can be calculated, specifically, calculations cannot be based on variable costs of electricity or natural gas